timeplus-io/docs/docs/faq.md

 ## What's relationship for Timeplus and Proton? {#compare}

 Proton is the core engine of Timeplus and open-sourced on September 2023.
+Timeplus Cloud or Timeplus Enterprise provide external features and support.
 Please check the [Proton FAQ](proton-faq) for details.

 ## What's the SLA and can I run production load? {#sla}